michaelalang/quay-rotate-encryption-keys/README.md

 gAAAAABlR13xiDAjaryNx7gJVbMOhzqX4lPiosKujtmr09ZbvWkfrY_uBucmWmYQ51gER7mhArQ16OHPomaxsU5rVyXhvCYeT9sk8ioSnVWhGzvhm8pKeThWlfDCvTn6JVp5Mk66vVmM
 ```

-* open a new terminal to start the continuous loop quay-workflow.
+* open a new terminal to start the continuous loop quay-workflow script.

 * verify the Quay workflow emulating reading/writing data (NOTE: we do not write with the same master-key to simplify the POC)
 ```
 $ ./quay-workflow.py